-No doubt, the COVID-19 pandemic accelerates digital transformation and catalyzes innovation to drive the business successfully in 2020.
+No doubt, the COVID-19 pandemic accelerates digital transformation and catalyzes innovation to drive the business successfully in 2020 and 2021.
 It has opened our eyes to more possibilities and horizons that are offered by the technology to support this devastating situation – monetarily, physically, and mentally.

 As far as, being the business leaders, you have absorbed the initial shock and realized that it’s the right time to redefine the processes, strategies, and technology.
 However, you are still dealing with roadblocks and learning how to meet the client’s expectations, and enable the workforce to stay calm, productive, and proactive.

 Such shifting situations and unknown results & timeframes require a sense of agility and resilience to maintain momentum.
 Hence, it’s essential to connect with your customers as well as clients and optimize their experiences in the current digital transformation era.
 It’s time to reflect on what’s working for your customers and what isn’t.
 This will help you to redesign and elevate each customer touchpoint to cement positive and long-term relationships.